 Yet in spite of those great attitudes, this wasn’t a problem that they could smile about, apologize for and then fix right away.
 Every time I walked back into the hotel I experienced a negative reaction to the extensive renovations.
 Their sign that said, “We apologize for the inconvenience while we make our hotel a better place,” wasn’t working for me.
 And I think I know why.

 Had the hotel informed me about the renovations ahead of time, I would have had the opportunity to choose to stay there or find another hotel before I arrived.
 And, my “inconvenience,” as they called it, was not reflected in the price that I was being charged.
 It was the same price as usual.
 And, for that same price, I could have stayed at one of the many other hotels in the area that were just as nice.
-By the way, upon checking out of the hotel, the front-desk staffer did a minor adjustment on my bill.
+By the way, upon checking out of the hotel, the front-desk staffer did a minor adjustment to my bill.
 A little sugar to help make the medicine go down.
 She expressed appreciation for me staying, in spite of the construction, and hoped I would return.

 Will I return?
 Yes, and here is why.
 As mentioned, the staff was friendly, apologetic and empathetic to the situation.
 Their attitudes made things better.
 And, that is very important.
 Also, we have a relationship.
 The front desk staff recognized me from my last visit.
 While they couldn’t fix the problem on the spot, I have a positive past experience and relationship with the hotel, and the staff’s attitude is always positive.
 That’s enough to earn them another chance.
 Still, when I make my next reservation, I’ll ask about renovations and construction.
 And even if I’m told they are finished, until I get there, I won’t know for sure.